lee-zhg/devops101/Lab1/README.md

 9. Review the build logs, and note that the `Dockerfile` was not found.

-> Note: The Dockerfile for the guestbook application is located in the `v1/guestbook` and `v2/guestbook` subdirectories, so the reference needs to be set to include the relative path.
+> Error Message: The Dockerfile for the guestbook application is located in the `v1/guestbook` and `v2/guestbook` subdirectories, so the reference needs to be set to include the relative path.

 10. Return to the `pipeline-kube-guestbook-XXXXXX`.

-11. Within the `CONTAINERIZE` tile, from the settings drop down, select the `Configure Stage`.
+11. Within the `CONTAINERIZE` tile, from the `settings` drop down, select the `Configure Stage`.

 12. In the `Jobs` tab, note there are 4 jobs belonging to the stage, each job corresponds to a step in the `Build logs`.